bogdanrbucur/task-tracker/README.md

 - [x] Provision to deactivate users.
 Delete the avatar file from local storage when deactivating a user
 - [x] Tasks and Users table filters
 - [x] Replace the React Icon logo with an actual generic .png
-- [ ] Make a Department admin page
+- [x] Make a Department admin page
-- [ ] Make an admin menu with dropdowns for Users and Departments
+- [x] Make an admin menu with dropdowns for Users and Departments
+- [ ] Design a dashboard with statistics on top, my pending tasks and tasks to review for managers
+- [ ] Email notifications for comment @mentions, re-opened tasks, task completion, task assigned
 - [ ] Scheduled function to check for overdue tasks and send due soon and overdue emails
 - [ ] Add Sonner toast notifications for changes
-- [ ] Design a dashboard with statistics on top, my pending tasks and tasks to review for managers
 - [ ] Comments @ mentions
-- [ ] Email notifications for comment @mentions, re-opened tasks, task completion, task assigned
 - [ ] Sonner toast notifications when emails are sent
 - [ ] If saving new user as admin, pop-up to confirm the action
 - [ ] User name red if the user is inactive
 - [ ] Add a favicon
+- [ ] Links from Departments users to users filtered by department
+- [ ] Links from User tasks to tasks filtered by user